 GMCVO is a co-owner of the Greater Manchester Strategy “Our People, Our Place” with responsibility for leading on elements of the Implementation Plan.
 Alongside this is a Memorandum of Understanding with the Health and Social Care Partnership and an Accord with the GM Mayor and GMCA.
-We work closely with the GM VCSE Reference Group which brings together local and GM 'infrastructure', equalities and frontline organisations to collaborate on GM-level issues.
+We work closely with the GM VCSE Leadership Group which brings together local and GM 'infrastructure', equalities and frontline organisations to collaborate on GM-level issues.

 Our policy and voice work includes

 responding to GM and national strategy and policy proposals, and enabling relevant VCSE organisations to do so and/or enable their members or service users to do so;